raw-lab/DeGenPrime/README.md

 DeGenPrime runs off hard filters with no exceptions.
 If no primers are found that can pass all of these filters the program will warn the user that no suitable primers were found.

-### Citation  <br />
+### Citation
-DeGenPrime is free software to use. <br />
+DeGenPrime is free software to use.

-If you use it however, we ask that you please cite the software in publications with:<br />
+If you use it however, we ask that you please cite the software in publications with:

 Fulghum B, Tanker S, White RA III.
-DeGenPrime – Robust Degenerate Primer Design for Unlocking the Diversity of the Biosphere.  <br />
+DeGenPrime – Robust Degenerate Primer Design for Unlocking the Diversity of the Biosphere.

 ### Installation   <br />
 DeGenPrime is designed to run as a stand-alone console application on any platform capable of running C++ applications.
 The program does try to align a file that is misaligned by calling MAFFT within the program, so you must either have this installed or manually align your sequences to use DeGenPrime.